SKY-ALIN/regta/docs/source/user_guide/make_jobs.rst

 Regta provides different jobs types to build different tasks:

-To build fast tasks with IO operations e.g. internet requests, database query or work with files use :ref:`async-job`.
+To build fast jobs with IO operations e.g. internet requests, database query or work with files use :ref:`async-job`.

-If for some reason you can't use asynchronous programming, but you are still faced with the task of building an lightweight job, use :ref:`thread-job`.
+If for some reason you can't use asynchronous programming, but you are still faced with the task of building a lightweight job, use :ref:`thread-job`.

 To build heavy jobs with a lot of computing e.g. ML or data analytics use :ref:`process-job`.

-All job's output will be logged.
-If logger factory are not specified, standard output will be used.
+All job output will be logged.
+If logger factory is not specified, standard output will be used.

 .. seealso::